nickgreenquist/blog/_posts/2018-02-13-data-science-terms.markdown

     }
 </style>

 Terms defined as part of an introductory assignment for a Big Data Science class at NYU.
-The professor gave use these definitions because he was sick of students not knowing key words during lecture.
+The professor gave us these definitions because he was sick of students not knowing key words during lecture.
 I was at first annoyed that this was even given as an assignemtnt, however I actually did learn a few things just from looking up all of these topics.
 And yes, I know, deep learning is defined twice.

 ![Data Science Word Cloud]({{ "/assets/wordcloud.png" | absolute_url }}){:width="700px" .center-image}